debionetwork/debio-node/docs/pallets.md

 ```

 ## Services Pallet
 This handles the logic for managing a `Lab`'s services.
-A user can only create a `Service` if his/her account is registered as a `Lab`.
+A user can only create a `Service` if his/her account is registered as a `Lab` and has set an eth address in the User Profile pallet for making and receiving payments
 The extrinsic calls exposed are:
 ### Create Service
 ```rust